tiipotto/tii/README.md

 `Router` itself is a Trait so you can fully customize what a `Router` might do, if you so desire.

-Humpty provides one `Router` implementation which does path, method and media type based endpoint matching.
+Tii provides one `Router` implementation which does path, method and media type based endpoint matching.
 This means you can register endpoints by path, method and media type to the `Router` and if the request matches all desired criteria then your endpoint gets called and can produce a `Response`.

-In addition to doing path based request matching the Default Humpty Router also allows for you to provide custom handling for Paths that have no endpoint, (By default 404 is returned) Error handling, (By default 500 is returned) and Pre-Request and After-Request handling common to all endpoints.
+In addition to doing path based request matching the Default Tii Router also allows for you to provide custom handling for Paths that have no endpoint, (By default 404 is returned) Error handling, (By default 500 is returned) and Pre-Request and After-Request handling common to all endpoints.